jojo2357/GitHub-Views-Logger/README.md

 # Github Views Logger
 Uses java 8, but other versions may be compatible.
 This is a mix of java and batch scripting that gets pertinent data from a user's repos and stores them.
+Now uses qb64 to create charts from the data (optional)
 It is set up to get and store a day-by-day count of views and clones that does not simply go away after 24 hours.
 I'm not a superhero that can retrieve data that is more than 2 weeks old unless it has already been stored by the program, then it merely keeps going from the first time logging started.